On finite dimensional Jacobian Algebras: Introduction

 The paper is organized as follows: In Section \ref{2}, we recall some definitions of quivers with potentials, path algebras, Jacobian algebras and ideal triangulations of surfaces.
 In Section \ref{3}, we prove that every Jacobian algebra associated with an ideal triangulation of a sphere with $n\geq 5$ punctures are finite dimensional.
 Finally, in Section \ref{4}, we give a combinatorial description of a quiver $Q$ such that any of its primitive potentials induce a finite dimensional Jacobian algebra.

-\begin{rem} While we were finishing this manuscript, we became aware of the recent paper \cite{LF12}, where Labardini-Fragoso studies properties of the potentials associated with surfaces with an empty boundary and arbitrary particular genus, with a mild assumption on the number of punctures.
-In this work the author asks if the Jacobian algebras associated with triangulations of surfaces with an empty boundary are finite dimensional algebras.
-Theorem \ref{TeoSphere} answers affirmatively Labardini's question for surfaces of genus zero. \end{rem}
+\begin{remark} While we were finishing this manuscript, we became aware of the recent paper \cite{Lad12}, where Ladkani showed that Jacobian algebras of surfaces with an empty boundary and arbitrary particular genus are finite dimensional algebras. \end{remark}